🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 How about one with Wi-Fi that could then send this information back to a central database so you can choose to share fishing info with others?

-Even the ski boats would be adding to this database if they use a fish finder for depth finding.
-Then, when you get on the lake, your fish finder can show you where the fish have been on the lake over the last few weeks and historically.
+Even ski boats will be added to this database if they use a fish finder for depth finding.
+Then, when you get on the lake, your fish finder can show you where the fish have been over the last few weeks and historically.

 The technology is all there.
 I'd love to see the implementation.